π Core Layer

 WHERE valid_to < valid_from;

-8. History Start and End Datesβ
+8. History Start and End Dates β processing_historyβ

+Purpose: Ensures all versioned records have valid and non-null date ranges.
 Why it matters: Incorrect date ranges prevent accurate reconstruction of historical states.
+Example:

 SELECT *